-Projects in this category bear similar social and environmental risks as those in the previous one.
-When modernising facilities, minimum energy efficiency improvements should be achieved to reduce the impact of those facilities on the environment.
-Additionally, improper disposal of hazardous substances could lead to negative environmental impacts.
-Social and environmental risks that could arise from all projects are: construction workers' health and safety risks as well as overall working conditions and environmental hazards caused during construction.
-Regarding new builds, social and environmental impacts in the supply chain need to be considered and affected communities should be involved in the planning process to ensure all stakeholders are heard.
+Projects in this category bear similar social and environmental risks as those in the previous category.
+When modernising facilities minimum energy efficiency improvements should be achieved to reduce the impact of those facilities on the environment.
+Additionally, improper disposal of hazardous substances can lead to negative environmental impacts.
+Social and environmental risks that can arise from all projects are: construction workers' health and safety as well as overall working conditions and environmental hazards caused during construction.
+Regarding new builds, social and environmental impacts in the supply chain need to be considered and affected communities involved in the planning process to ensure all stakeholders are heard.